 We also chase up your case with the court staff to ensure it is being processed as quickly as possible; something that won’t be done if you file for divorce yourself.

 We have written about how long a divorce takes in England & Wales in more depth if you would like to learn more about the specific timescales for each stage of divorce proceedings.

 The Cost of Divorce

 Since 1999 Divorce-Online have helped over 150,000 couples through the difficult process of divorce.
 This process is stressful at the best of times and our focus is solely on helping married couples apply for divorce and end their failing marriage with dignity.

-Before you can choose which divorce package is most suitable for your circumstances you will probably like to know the cost implications of the divorce process.
+Before you can choose which divorce service is most suitable for your circumstances you will probably like to know the full cost implications of the divorce process.

 Our aim here at Divorce-Online is to provide a choice of affordable family law divorce services that cater for all situations or circumstances.
 These include; Managed Divorce Service, Divorce & Finance Services, Consent Orders & other Family Law Matters.

 Divorce-Online can help you save over £1,000 on the cost of your divorce when compared to a high-street solicitor.